 To CPSU Central Committee

-Assistance of Implementation of the Helsinki Agreements in the USSR
+About the Hostile Actions of the So-called Group for Assistance of Implementation of the Helsinki Agreements in the USSR

-In recent years, the adversary’s special and propaganda services have been trying to create the appearance of the existence in the Soviet Union of a so-called “internal opposition;” [they] have undertaken measures to provide support for those inspiring antisocial trends and have objectively encouraged bringing together the participants of various tendencies of anti-Soviet activities.
+In recent years, the Adversary’s special and propaganda services have been trying to create the appearance of the existence in the Soviet Union of a so-called “internal opposition”.
+[They] have undertaken measures to provide support for those inspiring anti-social trends and have objectively encouraged bringing together the participants of various tendencies of anti-Soviet activities.

 In 1970, to energize the anti-social activities of hostile individuals, CHALIDZE created the so-called “Committee for Defence of Human Rights,” which in addition to him also included Academician SAKHAROV and Corresponding Member of the USSR Academy of Sciences SHAFAREVICH.